MileHacker Logo

 • Religious & Spiritual Sites:

 Numerous small local temples (pura) spread throughout Sanur.
-These local community temples stay active places of worship, and visitors observe ceremonies from a distance if one is occurring.
-Remember to dress modestly (shoulders and knees covered).
+These area community temples stay active places of worship, and visitors observe ceremonies from a distance if one is occurring.
+Be certain to dress modestly (shoulders and knees covered).
 Pura Segara, a sea temple on the beach, maintains an important role in local Hindu rituals.

-No major memorial sites are directly in Sanur, apart from general monuments found in public spaces.
+No major memorial locations are directly in Sanur, apart from general monuments found in public spaces.

 • Industrial & Military Heritage: